GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Introduction

-Results on multiple benchmarks across three categories of baselines (feed-forward, distillation-based, and registration-based) demonstrate that integrating GSCompleter not only consistently boosts PSNR by up to \textbf{2.41 dB}, but also achieves superior stability over distillation-based methods such as 3DGS with densification (\textbf{19.39 dB} vs. 16.69 dB).
+Results on multiple benchmarks across three categories of baselines (feed-forward, optimization-based, and registration-based) demonstrate that integrating GSCompleter not only consistently boosts PSNR by up to \textbf{2.41 dB}, but also achieves superior stability over optimization-based methods such as vanilla 3DGS with densification (\textbf{19.39 dB} vs. 16.69 dB).
 Most notably, it accelerates inference by orders of magnitude (\textbf{seconds} vs. minutes) compared to registration-based approaches like RegGS while delivering significantly higher fidelity (\textbf{29.27 dB} vs. 24.65 dB).

-Overall, our contributions are summarized as follows: \begin{itemize} \item We propose a novel ``Generate-then-Register'' paradigm that achieves high-fidelity completion in seconds, effectively eliminating the geometric artifacts inherent to iterative densification. \item We design a Stereo-Anchor Selection mechanism that identifies optimal reference views to secure robust metric depth, thereby enhancing registration precision. \item We introduce a novel ray-constrained strategy to restrict geometric updates along camera rays, enabling fast and precise registration without texture drifting. \item Extensive evaluations confirm that GSCompleter significantly outperforms state-of-the-art baselines in both rendering fidelity and efficiency, highlighting its significant potential for 3DGS applications. \end{itemize}
+Overall, our contributions are summarized as follows: \begin{itemize} \item We propose a novel ``Generate-then-Register'' paradigm that achieves high-fidelity scene completion within seconds, effectively eliminating the geometric artifacts inherent to iterative densification. \item We design a Stereo-Anchor View Selection mechanism that identifies optimal reference views to secure robust metric depth estimation, thereby enhancing registration performance. \item We introduce a novel ray-constrained strategy to restrict geometric updates along camera rays, enabling fast and precise registration without texture drifting. \item Extensive evaluations confirm that GSCompleter demonstrates strong generalizability across diverse deployments, ranging from general indoor and outdoor scenes to challenging autonomous driving scenarios. \end{itemize}